wallarm/product-documentation/docs/latest/admin-en/configuration-guides/configure-block-page-and-code.md

 ### General procedure

 If you modify the sample page itself, your modifications may be lost on Wallarm components update.
-Therefore, it is recommended to copy the sample page, give it a new name, and only then modify.
+Therefore, it is recommended to copy the sample page, give it a new name, and only then modify it.
 Act depending on your installation type as described in the sections below.

 **<a name="copy"></a>Sample page for copying**

-You can make copy of the `/usr/share/nginx/html/wallarm_blocked.html` located in the environment where your filtering node is installed.
+You can make a copy of the `/usr/share/nginx/html/wallarm_blocked.html` located in the environment where your filtering node is installed.
 Alternatively, copy the code below and save it as your new file:

 ??? info "Show sample page code"